KomodoPlatform/NotaryNodes/season5/candidates/512yottabytes/README.md

 ## About me:

-I am a DevOps and have 14 years experience in various fields: server administration, managing networks, resolving technical problems, scripting in different languages, ensuring server security and developing new system structures when necessary.
+I am a DevOps and have 14 years experience in various fields: server administration, managing networks, resolving technical problems, scripting in different languages, ensuring server security and developing new system structures when necessary.<br>

-I take part in various crypto-projects for 10 years.
+I take part in various crypto-projects for 10 years.<br>

 All my free time I spend searching and creating new opportunities to wide my knowledge’s and creating new methods of work.
 For me it's a great possibity to become a part of a global project and make a contribution in the Komodo Notary Nodes development which is a new breakthrough security mechanism.